camunda-community-hub/camunda-cloud-starter-node/README.md

 # Getting Started with Camunda Cloud and Node.js

 This project uses the [Zeebe Node Client](https://github.com/camunda-community-hub/zeebe-client-node-js) to connect to Camunda Cloud.
+It is designed for Camunda Cloud 1.0.

 It demonstrates how to: